awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

    You must provide the table name, attribute definitions, key schema, and provisioned throughput values\.

-1. Execute the `createTable` method by providing the request object as a parameter\.
+1. Run the `createTable` method by providing the request object as a parameter\.

 The following code example demonstrates the preceding steps\.